Stacey Waaka: Return from injury

+New Zealand Warriors Women

+On 26 October 2025 it was reported that she had signed for New Zealand Warriors in the NRL Women's Premiership on a 2-year deal.

 Television career

-Alongside Liam Messam and Erena Mikaere, Fluhler was presenter in 2021 on Te Ao Toa, a weekly sports show on Maori TV.
+Alongside Liam Messam and Erena Mikaere, Waaka was presenter in 2021 on Te Ao Toa, a weekly sports show on Maori TV.

 Awards and honours

-Fluhler won the Junior Māori Sportswoman of the Year award in 2015.
+Waaka won the Junior Māori Sportswoman of the Year award in 2015.

-Because of the courage she had shown during a bus crash in 2011 Fluhler was selected in 2019 by World Rugby to be a member of The Unstoppables XV.
-This was a team of women who’ve overcome barriers to participate in rugby.
-It was part an the year long initiative to boost the profile of the women’s game globally.
+Because of the courage she had shown during a bus crash in 2011, Waaka was selected in 2019 by World Rugby to be a member of The Unstoppables XV.
+This was a team of women who've overcome barriers to participate in rugby.
+It was part of the year long initiative to boost the profile of the women's game globally.

-At the 2020 World Rugby Sevens Series Awards Fluhler won the impact player award, the top try scorer awards and was selected as a member of that year's women's dream team.
+At the 2020 World Rugby Sevens Series Awards, Waaka won the impact player award, the top try scorer awards and was selected as a member of that year's women's dream team.

+At the 2023 World Rugby Sevens Series Awards, Waaka was named as a member of the 2023 women's dream team.

 Personal life

 Of Māori descent, she affiliates to the Ngāi Tūhoe iwi.
 She married Ricky Fluhler in late 2019.
+They separated in early 2023, and Waaka now uses her birth name again.